 Faculty of Science and School of Chinese Medicine

 For Faculty of Science and School of Chinese Medicine, consideration will also be made for applicants with a minimum overall score in the College English Test (CET) Band 6 at 500 and grade B in the CET-SET (Speaking English Test).
 These students will have to take an English proficiency test upon commencement of study to determine whether and which level of English enhancement course is required and pass the threshold standard in relevant international English proficiency test before their oral examination.

 Academy of Visual Arts

 Please refer to the website for the required documents.
 Please submit your Résumé, Examples of artworks and Artist’s statement to AVA direct.

 School of Business

-For research postgraduate applicants interested to apply to the School of Business, please provide GMAT or GRE score upon application.
-Please refer to the guideline for further details.
+Please provide GMAT or GRE score upon application.
+You may refer to the website for further details.